 During an emergency, remember that city, county, and state officials have developed emergency plans, but you are responsible for your own safety, even during an emergency.
-If you’ve already created your own family emergency plan, make sure you follow it.
+If you’ve already created your own family emergency plan, make sure you practice it and follow it.
 Remember these four key things:

 Stop - Listen for instruction on what to do